jaredpalmer/formik/README.md

 ## Installation

 Add Formik and Yup to your project.
-Formik uses [Yup](https://github.com/jquense/yup) (which is like [Joi](https://github.com/hapijs/joi), but for the browser) for schema validation.
+Formik uses [Yup](https://github.com/jquense/yup) (which is like [Joi](https://github.com/hapijs/joi), but for the browser) for object schema validation.

 ```bash
 npm i formik yup --save